AlbertCarreras/supp-server/README.md

       Action Cable is the built-in websocket implementation in Rails.
 In order to facilitate the websocket connection from the React front-end, I decided to use **react-actioncable-provider (package)**.

-      __Live private chats__ I implemented a simplified version of private chats that I would refactor into a more sophisticated design in case of real implementation.
-New conversations are broadcasted to all users with serialized information about the 2 users to whom the conversation belongs to.
-In the front end, the received conversation is only displayed if one of the users is the logged in user.
+      __Live private chats__ I initially implemented a simplified version of private chats that I posteriorly refactored into a more secure implementation.
+First, users were connecting to a general channel.
+New conversations were broadcasted to all users with serialized information about the 2 users to whom the conversation belongs to.
+In the front end, the received conversation was only displayed if one of the users was the logged-in user.

+      When implemented user identification on the websocket connection, each user started connecting to a dynamic private user channel based on each user's id.
+Now, new conversations are just broadcasted to both sender/receiver users.
+On the client side, we still check if the conversation's users match the actual logged-in user.

       __Connected users indicators (blue-green dots)__ When a user logs in, they subscribe to a presence channel changing their status to active in the database  -reversely when disconnecting/unsubscribing.
+The change in status gets broadcasted to all subscribers.

       Great resources for implementing websockets in React-Rails apps:
       * https://medium.com/@dakota.lillie/using-action-cable-with-react-c37df065f296